notjedi/notjedi.github.io/content/post/money-and-happiness.md

 me rethink my assumption that money can make me the most happiest.

-I wanted to have an open-minded conversation with someone who can help me make an informed choice on what my "new" view on money and life would be. enter my friend [@Trif](https://github.com/nottrif).
+I wanted to have an open-minded conversation with someone who can help me make an informed choice on what my "new" view on money and life would be.
+Enter my friend [@Trif](https://github.com/nottrif).
-After exchanging a few text messages back and forth on whatsapp, I realized that money still is a major part/component of life and it enables you to do things that you want to do. but there is a limit at which the happiness you get out of money saturates. to truly be happy you need both money and also do what you enjoy doing in life.
+After exchanging a few text messages back and forth on WhatsApp, I realized that money still is a major part/component of life and it enables you to do things that you want to do.
+But, there is a limit at which the happiness you get out of money saturates.
+To truly be happy you need both money and also do what you enjoy doing in life.